o3de/o3de.org/content/docs/userguide/components/entity-system-reflection-edit-context.md

 ---
-description: ' Use the edit context to expose parameters for editing in &ALYlong;''s &ly-editor;. '
+description: ' Use the edit context to expose parameters for editing in Amazon Lumberyard''s Lumberyard Editor. '
 title: Edit Context
 ---
 # Edit Context {#component-entity-system-reflection-edit-context}